 There is no need to register your animal in a database or get them a special license to take advantage of ESA protections.
 A doctor’s letter is all that is needed for access to housing.
 However, some poeple choose to have their ESA registered in Texas, since it can provide additional proof that you worked with a reputable company.

-Are There Special Rules I Need to Know About Service Animals?
+Are There Special Rules I Need to Know About Service Animals in Texas?

-Despite the protections afforded to your service animal, they must also be well-behaved, non-aggressive and not cause a nuisance when using public accommodations.
+Despite the protections afforded to your service animal, they must also be well-behaved, non-aggressive, and not be a nuisance when using public accommodations.
 Threatening or otherwise ill-mannered service animals may result in your being asked to leave the premises, in which case, these federal and state protections will do nothing to protect your rights.

 Can I Have Multiple ESAs in Texas?